-MAT 498 Internship 2-4 credits
+MAT 498 Internship

 Enhancement of the educational experience through placement with a cooperating agency, business, or industry.
-The nature of the assignment, type of experience, number of credits and evaluation procedure to be stipulated in a statement of agreement involving the student, the supervisor and the academic adviser.
+The nature of the assignment, type of experience, number of credits and evaluation procedure to be stipulated in a statement of agreement involving the student, the supervisor and the academic advisor.
 Prerequisite: departmental approval.